-The Indiana University Bloomington is offering multiple grants for freshmen students to pursue Jewish Studies programme.
-The studentships are available to students entering as first year beginners in Fall 2019 at IU Bloomington.
+The Indiana University Bloomington is offering multiple grants for freshmen students to pursue Jewish Studies program.
+The studentships are available to students entering as first-year beginners in Fall 2019 at IU Bloomington.

 The Indiana University Bloomington is a public research university located in Bloomington, Indiana, United States.
 With over 48,000 students, IU Bloomington is the flagship institution of the Indiana University system and its largest university.

 A good opportunity for US citizens.